DaKingzz/MonsterCity_COMP371_PROJECT/README.md

 Just set the compiler to g++ in vs code and run it.

 **File Structure** <br>
-Geometry: upload and transform into VAO objects, cubes, triangles
+Geometry: upload and transform into VAO objects, cubes, triangles <br>
-Shader: load and compile shaders + pass uniforms to shaders
+Shader: load and compile shaders + pass uniforms to shaders <br>
-Renderer: set transformations matrices + bind textures
+Renderer: set transformations matrices + bind textures <br>
-Camera: Handle camera movement calculations and inputs
+Camera: Handle camera movement calculations and inputs <br>
-Texture: Loads textures from an image
+Texture: Loads textures from an image <br>
-Projectile: Handles the class projectile + update + draw and everything related to it
+Projectile: Handles the class projectile + update + draw and everything related to it <br>